 Our leading principle regarding the way we work our four intervention strategies.

 Unfortunately many children in South Africa still live in large-scale residential care centres.
 Our partner organisation Give a Child a Family has a lot of experience and knowledge regarding preventing children to be taken into care and starting foster care.
 Emergency foster care is not yet available.
-In the years to come, 24 parents will be educated for this.
+In the years to come parents will be educated for this.
 Together with your help, we make this happen.

 In some situation grandmothers take care of their grandchildren who become orphans.
-Our partner Hillcrest AIDS Centre in Kwazulu Natal supports these grandmothers.
-Therefore, 3,200 vulnerable children can remain living with their family and this way it is also prevented that they will end up a residential care center or on the streets or in institutional care centres.
+Our partner Hillcrest Aids Centre in Kwazulu Natal supports these grandmothers.
+This enables vulnerable children to continue living with their families preventing them to end up on the streets or in institutional care centres.

 Our partner Siam Care offers physical, psychological and financial support to families who are faced with HIV/AIDS, so they can look after themselves.
 They prevent that children end up in institutional care and they support children in their education.